 - Funds will be provided for each eligible child in the household.

 - Do I need to apply to get the funds?

 No, you do not need to apply to receive EBT funds.

 - I have SNAP but some or all of my P-EBT funds were not loaded onto my card.
 What should I do?

-Due to technical issues, as many as 150,000 children in SNAP households will receive their P-EBT funds through a new card in the mail, instead of on the Ohio Direction Card you already have.
-If you think you are eligible but do not get your P-EBT funds in June, please contact ODJFS at 1-866-244-0071.
+Due to technical issues, some children in SNAP households will receive their P-EBT funds through a new card in the mail, instead of on the Ohio Direction Card you already have.
+If you think you are eligible but do not get your P-EBT funds by the end of February, please contact ODJFS at 1-866-244-0071.

 - What if the eligible child lives in a shelter?

-If the child’s address on file with their school as of 4/29/2020 was a shelter, then the child’s P-EBT card will be mailed there.
+If the child’s address on file with their school was a shelter, then the child’s P-EBT card will be mailed there.
 If the child has since moved into permanent housing, the child’s parent/guardian should first contact the shelter to see if they received the card.
-If not received in June, call ODJFS Customer Service 1-866-244-0071 for guidance on how to request a replacement card.
+If not received in February, call ODJFS Customer Service 1-866-244-0071 for guidance on how to request a replacement card.